opentensor/old-docs/src/cli/Subtensor.md

 ```

-2. Install an application package software to maintain Subtensor locally.
-Bittensor mining is very computationally complex, and a software like this will help allocate appropriate resources.
+1. Install an application package software to maintain Subtensor locally.
+Bittensor mining is very computationally complex, and software like this will help allocate appropriate resources.
 We recommend using Docker.
 For more information, follow this link.

 Run the following commands: